PeterCamilleri/CX16/docs/vm_layouts.md

 2. Where will the target program reside?
 3. Where will the data, stack(s), and heap(s) reside?
 4. How will I/O devices be supported?

+The options are generally grouped into two broad categories: those that place VM application code in low ram, and those that place it in banked high ram.
+In addition a number of sub-options are investigated.

 ## 1A Low Ram